whysoserious97/PAM/README.md

 LAB 2 : Instagram Utility
 To implement in furthure labs:
 1) Show the persons who do not follow you
-2) Auto-Like photoes of the persons in the list
+2) Auto-Like photos of the persons in the list
 3) For influencers to like all photoes of a random person from the persons who follows him